Configuration

 endPredicate methods Since 2.5.0

-By default, predicate methods for all attributes are enabled.
-You can turn them off if necessary.
+Predicate methods for all attributes are enabled by default.
+Disable them if necessary.

 module ApplicationService